Walter Davis Jr.: Biography

-Born in Richmond, Virginia, Davis performed as a teenager with Babs Gonzales.
+Davis was born in Richmond, Virginia and raised in East Orange, New Jersey.
+His mother played gospel music and he had uncles who were pianists.
+As a teenager, he performed with Babs Gonzales in Newark.
 In the 1950s, Davis recorded with Melba Liston and Max Roach.
 He played with Roach, Charlie Parker, and Dizzy Gillespie.
 In 1958, he played with trumpeter Donald Byrd at Le Chat Qui Pêche in Paris and shortly after realized his dream of becoming pianist and composer-arranger for Art Blakey's Jazz Messengers.
+In 1959, he briefly appeared on stage as one of the heroin-addicted musicians in a production of The Connection.
 Davis married songwriter Mayme Watts, who was performing as a vocalist with the Walter Davis Jr. Trio.

-After retiring from music in the 1960s to work as a tailor, painter, and designer, he returned in the 1970s to perform with Sonny Rollins and again with the Jazz Messengers.
+Although he retired from music in the 1960s to work as a tailor, painter, and designer, he returned to his music career later that decade, and in the 1970s he performed with Sonny Rollins and again with the Jazz Messengers.
 He recorded with many other prominent jazz musicians, including Kenny Clarke, Sonny Criss, Jackie McLean, Pierre Michelot and Archie Shepp.

 Davis was known as an interpreter of the music of Bud Powell, but also recorded an album capturing the compositional and piano style of Thelonious Monk.
 Several of his compositions served as titles for albums by Blakey's Jazz Messengers.
 Combining traditional harmonies with modal patterns and featuring numerous rhythmic shifts along with internal melodic motifs within operatic, aria-like sweeping melodies, Davis's compositions included "Scorpio Rising", "Backgammon", "Uranus", "Gypsy Folk Tales", "Jodi", and "Ronnie Is a Dynamite Lady".

 Davis had an occasional role as the piano player on the CBS television comedy Frank's Place.
 He also contributed to the soundtrack of the Clint Eastwood film Bird (1988).